Last Updated on January 21, 2023

 What might not be so obvious is that the same principle applies to short-term trading.
 You don’t want to trade 10 mean reversion swing strategies in the same instrument, for example, the Nasdaq index, because most of the trades overlap each other.

-Even if you have two very good mean reversion strategies, the two of them might perform worse than one independently.
+Even if you have two excellent mean reversion strategies, the two might perform worse than one independently.
 This is what makes system development a bit time-consuming and hard.

 You shouldn’t aim for perfection in trading development.
 The only holy grail in trading is to trade many different strategies.